Honey, marzipan and witches in the Mount Tabor area

 Ein Dor was the first settlement formed after the State of Israel was declared in 1948.
 There is also a biblical connection, in that King Saul went to the medium of Ein Dor to summon up the spirit of the prophet Samuel in a desperate attempt to find out about his impending battle against the Philistines would end.
 The prophets of Israel had failed to provide Saul with any prophecies.
 Nor had the priests offered the use of the urim vertumim.
 These are elements of the High Priest's' breast plate that were used to tell the future.
-There is an explicit Torah prohibition about seeking mediums and Saul himself had forbidden it in his kingdom on pain of death.
+There is an explicit Torah prohibition against seeking mediums and Saul himself had forbidden it in his kingdom on pain of death.
 Saul probably felt he had no choice but to break his own prohibition.
 As it turned out, the risen Samuel had nothing of comfort to tell Saul.
 He would die during the forthcoming battle.

 However, the kibbutz of Ein Dor is not the site of the Biblical Ein Dor.
 A possible site is where the ruins of the Arab village of Endor are south of Mount Tabor.
 This village was built on an earlier Roman village.
 Its Arab inhabitants fled during Israel's War of Independence.
 In favor of this location are its Arabic name, in that Arabic place names very often retain the ancient Hebrew name.
 Other locations have also been suggested.